foxdonut/meiosis-examples/examples/tutorial/lessons/05-stream-mithril.md

 **functions that return functions** to extract the `update` logic out of the view, and also to create an event handler function that accepts a parameter.

-Our setup code was as follows:
+Our Meiosis pattern setup code was as follows:

 ```js
 var model = 0;